mathigon/textbooks/polygons-and-polyhedra/content.md

       x-media(width="200", height="200", src="/resources/polygons-and-polyhedra/images/polyhedra/snub-dodecahedron.gif")
       p.caption Snub Dodecahedron

-section
+---

-  p Plato was wrong in believing that matter consists of Platonic solids.
+Plato was wrong in believing that matter consists of Platonic solids.
 But regular polyhedra have many special properties that make them appear everywhere in nature – and we can copy these properties in science and engineering.

-  h3 Viruses and Bacteria
+### Viruses and Bacteria

   .row
     div(style="width: 180px")
       x-media(lightbox, width="180", height="180", src="/resources/polygons-and-polyhedra/images/radiolaria.jpg")